CLD3-iastate/dspg20richmond/content/overview.md

----
-title: "2020 Richmond City Project"
+title: "2020 Richmond City Project"{style=text-align:center}
-output: html_document
----

 The city of Richmond has one of the highest eviction rates in the United States.
 ### Project Goals {style=text-align:center}